pbrinkmeier/kit-lecture-notes/betriebssysteme/07-inter-process-communication.md

 - easy and convenient in the kernel

 **Contra**:
-- only works on single-core machines, disabling interrupts on one CPU doesn't affect other CPUs
+- only works on single-core machines, disabling interrupts on one CPU doesn’t affect other CPUs
-- we don't really want to give users power to turn off interrupts, what if they are never turned on again?
+- we don’t really want to give users power to turn off interrupts, what if they are never turned on again?

 #### Lock variables

-Instead of disabling interrupts, let's use a global variable `lock`:
+Instead of disabling interrupts, let’s use a global variable `lock`:

 - only enter critical section if `lock` is 0, set it to 1 then entering
 - wait for lock to become 0 if wanted to enter critical section (called _busy waiting_)